 History of the AREC

-1906 - The Southern Produce Company, an organization of truck (vegetable) growers and marketers in the Norfolk area, began a series of talks with the Virginia State Board of Agriculture, the Virginia Experiment Station at Blacksburg, and the United States Department of Agriculture about establishing a vegetable research center at Norfolk.
+1906 - The Southern Produce Company, an organization of truck (vegetable) growers and marketers in the Norfolk area, conducted a series of talks with the Virginia State Board of Agriculture, the Virginia Experiment Station at Blacksburg, and the United States Department of Agriculture concerning establishing a truck crops research center in Norfolk.

-1907 - The Southern Produce Company purchased 58.8 acres six miles northeast of downtown Norfolk at Diamond Springs Road, in Princess Anne County.
-Later purchases boosted the total acreage to more than 107 acres.
-In 1920, when the Virginia General Assembly voted to make VTES an autonomous state agency, the Southern Produce Company deeded the land to the state.
+1907 - The Southern Produce Company purchased 58.8 acres northeast of downtown Norfolk in Diamond Springs in Princess Anne County.
+Later purchases boosted the total to more than 107 acres.
+In 1920 the Southern Produce Company ceded the station to the Commonwealth, and the General Assembly voted to make the Virginia Truck Experiment Station a State Agency.

-A new and larger laboratory was built on the site of the original.
-Greenhouses were added north of the building.
+A new and larger laboratory was built on the site of the original facilty and greenhouses were added.
 The new office and laboratory building was completed in 1929.
 The original frame structure that served from 1908 to 1929 was moved to the rear and used as the soils laboratory.
 The second greenhouse was completed in 1934.

 1970 - Because of the decline in the acreage of commercial vegetables in eastern Virginia, as well as an increase in importance of nursery crop production, research activities were re-directed in 1967 to consist primarily of cultural, pest management, and plant improvement projects that deal with nursery and landscape plants including the important service industries.
 To reflect the changing needs of Virginia growers, the name was changed to the Virginia Truck and Ornamentals Research Station.

-1985 - House Bill No. 1541 of the Virginia General Assembly abolished the Virginia Truck and Ornamentals Research Station and reestablished it as a component of the Virginia Agricultural Experiment Station, part of Virginia Tech.
-The new name was the Hampton Roads Agricultural Experiment Station.
+1985 - House Bill No. 1541 of the Virginia General Assembly abolished the Virginia Truck and Ornamentals Research Station and reestablished it as a component of the Virginia Agricultural Experiment Station, part of Virginia Tech and renamed the Hampton Roads Agricultural Experiment Station.

-The project was completed in the fall of 2003, and the grand opening was held the following spring.
+1998-2003.
+The 1940 wing was renovated with new laboratories and office space.
+The job was completed in the fall of 2003, and the grand opening was held the following spring.